 On this page:

 The purpose of the pilot is to collect more data from independent assessments.
-This data will help inform how we implement independent assessments in 2021.
+This data will help inform how we implement independent assessments later this year.

 Test how we make evidence-based decisions to build plan budgets